Luis-Licea/luisliceatorres.com/content/posts/2025-05-08-west-coast-swing-notes.md

 beats I have danced.
 The way I count beats in a song is as follows:

 1 2 3 4 5 6 7 **1** 1 2 3 4 5 6 7 **2** 1 2 3 4 5 6 7 **3** 1 2 3 4 5 6 7 **..**

+### Accentuating the 1

+Dance your basic patterns while counting straight 8s.
+Accentuate the 1 by any means necessary.
+This may mean a slide on 1, a back drop on 3, or a side check or sweep on 5.
+You can accentuate the 1 by accentuating the 3&4 compression on a sugar tuck.
+You may also sweep or point your free arm or head.
+Accentuations will all fall on 1, 3, or 5 while counting straight 8s to 6-beat patterns.

+**1** 2 3 4 5 6 7 8 **1** 2 3 4 5 6 7 8 **1** 2 3 4 5 6 7 8 **1** 2 3 4 5 6 ...

 ## Rhythm